ghc-proposals/ghc-proposals/proposals/0000-namespaces.rst

 9. ``ANN`` pragmas for modules may now mention the module name.
 Omitting the module name will become an error in two releases.

+10. `Top-level kind signatures <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0036-kind-signatures.rst>`_ are amended.
+Instead of using the keyword ``type`` to signal a top-level kind signature, we use the fact that the name to the left of the ``::`` is a (capitalized) type-level name.
+In effect, this replaces ``type T :: ...`` with ``type.T :: ...``.
+Note the dot.

 Examples
 --------